-In sum, the Third Circuit's decision wholly or partially conflicts with every other circuit court that has addressed the burden of proof on a removing defendant in the diversity context.
-The Court should grant the petition because it provides an ideal vehicle to redress the fractured decisions of the circuit courts of appeals under both 28 U.S.C. § 1332(a) and CAFA, and to provide guidance to those courts that have yet to address the issue.
+The Third Circuit's decision wholly or partially conflicts with every other circuit court that has addressed the burden of proof on a removing defendant in the diversity context.
+The Court should grant the petition because it provides an ideal vehicle to redress the fractured decisions of the circuit courts of appeals under both 18 U.S.C. § 1332(a) and CAFA, and provide guidance to those courts that have yet to address the issue.

 II.
-The Panel's Decision Misapplies This Court's Decision In St. Paul Mercury.
+The Panel's Decision Gives This Court The Opportunity To Limit Its Decision in St. Paul Mercury.

-The panel's decision below misapplies the Court's decision in St. Paul Mercury by inverting the Court's analysis in that case and applying it to situations where the pleaded amount does not limit damages.
-The rules of pleading have changed greatly since the Court's 1938 decision in St. Paul Mercury, limiting the usefulness of the St. Paul Mercury decision.
+The panel's decision below gives the Court the opportunity to limit the holding in St. Paul Mercury to situations where the pleaded amount limits damages as it did in that case.
+The rules of pleading have changed greatly since the Court's 1938 decision in St. Paul Mercury.

-The proposition that a plaintiff can bar the door to federal court by specifically pleading damages below the jurisdictional amount first appeared in Iowa Central Ry. v.
+The proposition that a plaintiff can bar the door to federal court by specifically pleading damages below the jurisdictional amount first appeared in Iowa Central Railway Co. v.
 Bacon, 236 U.S. 305, 310 (1915), then reappeared in St. Paul Mercury.
 As discussed above, the proposition appeared in St. Paul Mercury only as dictum.
-The question
+The question before the Court in St. Paul Mercury was whether a post-removal amendment reducing the amount in controversy below the jurisdictional limit could oust federal diversity jurisdiction when at the time of removal the complaint demanded more than the jurisdictional amount.
+St. Paul Mercy, 303 U.S. at 284.